January 21, 2019

 This is the social engineering of unquestioning compliance and instantaneous acquiescence.
 In order to receive the reward, one must perform the action requested.
 If you do not comply, you simply do not receive the points.
 Here the encouragement for critical thought and debate is deliberately and strategically erased from the equation.

 NGOs are not the only entities to exploit youth.
 Corporate partners that finance their endeavours also provide lofty sums of money to have their toxic legacies greenwashed.
-In July 2018 Johnson and Johnson was ordered to pay “nearly $4.7 billion US in total damages to 22 women and their families after they claimed asbestos in Johnson & Johnson talcum powder contributed to their ovarian cancer, in the first case against the company that focused on asbestos in the powder… Six of the 22 plaintiffs in the latest trial have died from ovarian cancer. … Mark Lanier, lead counsel for the plaintiffs, said in a statement that Johnson & Johnson had covered up evidence of asbestos in their products for more than 40 years.”
+In July 2018, Johnson & Johnson was ordered to pay “nearly $4.7 billion US in total damages to 22 women and their families after they claimed asbestos in Johnson & Johnson talcum powder contributed to their ovarian cancer, in the first case against the company that focused on asbestos in the powder… Six of the 22 plaintiffs in the latest trial have died from ovarian cancer. … Mark Lanier, lead counsel for the plaintiffs, said in a statement that Johnson & Johnson had covered up evidence of asbestos in their products for more than 40 years.”
 [Source]

 Bill Gates (Breakthrough Energy, Mission Innovation) with Canadian Prime Minister Justin Trudeau for Global Citizen.
+Montreal, Quebec, Canada, September 17, 2016.
+REUTERS/Geoff Robins/POOL

 Jamie Margolin – teenage founder and executive director of This is Zero Hour, founded in 2017 (June 30, 2017, twitter)

-Jamie Margolin, speaking via Skype at the Climate Emergency Plan presentation, (We Don’t Have Time, Climate Utmaning, the Club of Rome), November 24, 2018:
+Jamie Margolin, speaking via Skype at the Climate Emergency Plan presentation (We Don’t Have Time, Climate Utmaning, the Club of Rome), November 24, 2018:

 “We don’t just think about, oh there’s carbon in the air and we need to lower it, we think of how did the carbon get there?, like how did we allow a system that could lead us to such destruction?”

-Rather, Margolin does in fact possess the basic building blocks of knowledge that are required for the long road ahead of instilling and inspiring the revolutionary changes that are required amongst the youth.
-Yet by positioning herself with those that bring into fruition and profit from everything Margolin touches upon, she tragically denigrates her own analysis by merely calling for better cups for Starbucks rather than the elimination of Starbucks altogether.
+Rather, Margolin does in fact possess the basic building blocks of knowledge that are required for the long road ahead of instilling and inspiring the revolutionary changes that are required amoungst the youth.
+Yet, by positioning herself with those that bring into fruition and profit from everything Margolin touches upon, she tragically denigrates her own analysis by merely calling for better cups for Starbucks rather than the elimination of Starbucks altogether.
 Hence, on her current path, Margolin does more harm than good for the very systemic issues she articulates so well.

 With “crude capitalists“, such as Gore, de Blasio and others, now capturing the last vestiges of youth that even have such awareness (an awareness that is slowly dying out), soon the systemic structures that allow capitalism and oppression to flourish will have no opposition whatsoever.
-We are reaching the point there is no distinction whatsoever between our “movements” and the coalitions created to further our oppression and servitude.
+We are reaching the point where there is no distinction between our “movements” and the coalitions created to further our oppression and servitude.
 The fact that Margolin serves as a face for Al Gore’s Climate Reality Project – when saving capitalism is Gore’s number one priority (as we will learn in ACT III), grinds all of Margolin’s articulate words – and actions – to dust.
 Gore uses Greta, Margolin and all the youth they mobilize – by destroying the very futures these youth are hoping to save – all in servitude to economic growth and capitalism for the world’s power elite.

 Also of relevance to the Thunberg campaign is the race to capture the Millennial and Generation Z. With increasing frequency, this capture is primarily achieved by the manufactured and heavily funded youth “movements”.
 “Movements” teeming with potential consumers, fully exploitable by those that benefit from, and in many cases contribute to, the steady stream of funding.
 The title Generation Z has been applied to those connected from birth to online media, to whom “instant gratification is the norm.”
-The demographic is today the most powerful and sought after audience in North America.
+Today, this demographic is the most powerful and sought after audience in North America.
 As an illustration of the terms popularity, Zero Hour’s Margolin actually refers to herself as “generation Z.”

 The November 8, 2018 Barclays article, Gen Z: Step Aside Millennials reports that this demographic (children born between 1995 and 2009), the same demographic that youth leaders like Greta Thunberg and Jamie Margolin, belong to, appeal to, and influence, are quickly becoming the new “consumer giants” and “mega influencers”: